 Until now, we’ve covered a lot of ground, so let’s take a look back at what we’ve learned.
 In the respiratory system, gas exchange occurs between oxygen and carbon dioxide.
 Alveoli, the little air-filled sacs that line the lungs, are one site where diffusion occurs.
 The efficiency of the gas exchange may be improved by increasing the surface area.

 Surfactant, a liquid, is now used to line the alveoli.
 This liquid aids in the transfer of oxygen from the air into the bloodstream.
 This is a crucial aspect of gas exchange: the body must transfer oxygen from a gas (the atmosphere) to a liquid (the blood) (blood).
 This element of gas exchange is also helped by the surfactant.

 For the TEAS, you’ll need to know a lot more about the ATI respiratory system.
 The cardiovascular system, for example, transports oxygen and carbon dioxide throughout the body.
 Perfusion is a word you’ll need to know for the TEAS exam.

 You’ll also like to grasp how and why the Respiratory System works with other bodily systems while discussing the Cardiovascular System.
 It also has an effect on the nervous system.
 As an example…

 - Is it possible for you to identify the muscles that help you breathe?

 - What part of the brain is in charge of regulating our breathing?

 In addition, you’ll need to know about respiratory system disorders.
 When it comes to examples…

 - What’s the main difference between cystic fibrosis and epiglottitis?

-Above is all information associated with the respiratory system study guide.
+Above is all information associated with the TEAS respiratory system study guide.
 We hope that via this article, you can know more about respiratory system terms, as well as other aspects to pass the exam.
-Don’t forget to take our TEAS practice test free to maximize your score.
 Good luck!